Amateur turned European champion: Robertson back to where he began at Hampden

 He made just two Premier League appearances before December, but ended that season as his side's outstanding performer in a Champions League final defeat to Real Madrid.

-A year later, Robertson was ruffing up Lionel Messi as Liverpool beat Barcelona 4-0 to reach the Champions League final again, this time lifting the trophy by beating Tottenham in Madrid.
+A year later, Robertson was roughing up Lionel Messi as Liverpool beat Barcelona 4-0 to reach the Champions League final again, this time lifting the trophy by beating Tottenham in Madrid.

 Far from just his doggedness and determination, Robertson's quality of delivery has been an integral part of Liverpool's rebirth under Jurgen Klopp.